COVID-19 vaccination for the residents of Uusimaa

 If you have any questions about the vaccine or vaccination process, please contact the healthcare unit in your municipality.
 You can look up their contact details on your municipality’s webpage regarding COVID-19 vaccinations.

-You will receive a confirmation message on your appointments by email or text message.
-The message includes instructions for changing the appointment date.
-The confirmation message contains the required link, appointment ID and a PIN.
+You will receive a confirmation of your appointment time by email or text message.
+This confirmation message also contains instructions for changing your appointment.
+The message contains the required link, appointment key and pin code.

 Experiencing problems with booking?

 You can contact appointment booking using the feedback form.
 Please note: your feedback will be processed in HUS IT Management.
 If you have questions about the vaccination itself and its arrangements, please contact your home municipality.